apache/druid/docs/content/development/integrating-druid-with-other-technologies.md

   ~ under the License.
   -->

-# Integrating Druid With Other Technologies
+# Integrating Apache Druid (incubating) With Other Technologies

 This page discusses how we can integrate Druid with other technologies.